 I'm sure everyone has their own way of preparing their neeps, but my own tried and tested method has served me well over the years.

-3. Check that there are no green skin sections left as these don't taste very nice; you want a nice clean fleshy surface with no remaining skin.
+- Check that there are no green skin sections left as these don't taste very nice; you want a nice clean fleshy surface with no remaining skin.

-4. Remove the top of the neep where the stalk once grew.
+- Remove the top of the neep where the stalk once grew.
 You should now have a completely skin-free neep!

-6. Put the neep on its new largest flat side.
+- Put the neep on its new largest flat side.

-7. Next, I cut the neep into lengths and then into cubes about 1-1.5 inches in size.
+- Next, I cut the neep into lengths and then into cubes about 1-1.5 inches in size.

-8. It's important not to leave your neep out in the air too long as it will start to spoil; just pop it in a pan of cold water, ready for boiling.
+- Don't leave your neep out in the air too long as it will start to spoil; just pop it in a pan of cold water, ready for boiling.

 From here, you should have a nice pan full of beautifully chopped neep!

 I normally cook my neep for 2-3 hours on high heat in a pan with salted water.
-I like to use Maldon organic sea salt as it doesn't have all the horrible additives / anti-caking agents you get in table salt.
+I like to use Maldon organic sea salt as it doesn't have all the horrible additives/anti-caking agents you get in table salt.

 Because your neeps cook over a long time at a simmer, a lot of the water will boil out of the pan as steam.
-I keep a boiled kettle near and top up the water periodically... if all the water evaporates, your neeps might burn, and you do not want burnt neeps smell in your house!
+I keep a boiled kettle near and top up the water periodically.
+If all the water evaporates, your neeps might burn, and you do not want burnt neeps smell in your house!

 The longer you cook your neeps, the softer they will get; the colour will change from the creamy white colour to deep orange.

 Boil till tender, then take a piece out of the water; if you are happy with the softness and taste and that it is cooked all the way through, you can drain your neeps in a colander and leave for a few minutes to steam dry.
-Cooking neeps takes a while but is well worth it!

-Burns Night - Haggis Neeps and Tatties for Burns Supper
+Burns Night: Haggis, Neeps and Tatties for Burns Supper

-Carving a neep for Halloween
+Carving a Neep for Halloween

 When I was a child, we often went to a big Halloween party at the local WRI hall, it was a highlight of the year, and I absolutely loved it.
 We would often spend a great deal of time making our own custom costume (a lost art nowadays), but the most fun part of the night was the judging of the "neepie lanterns".